 For more information, please see some frequently asked questions below.

 Professor Billy-Ray Belcourt (Driftpile Cree Nation) teaches three CRWR courses in the Indigenous writing stream: CRWR 220, 420, and 521.
 In these courses, students engage with work by contemporary Indigenous writers and produce original creative-critical work across genres about topics such as colonialism, identity, place, and power.
 Professor Belcourt is available to supervise theses in this vein as well; there may also be TA opportunities in CRWR 220 for grad students.
-Further, in 2021-22, we are aiming to revive the Indigenous Literatures Circles, a space for Indigenous students and allies to gather to discuss Indigenous writing.

 There are a number of awards for Indigenous students at UBC.
 For further information, please go to Awards for Indigenous Students.
 At the graduate level, UBC offers multi-year fellowships to Master's and doctoral Indigenous students.
 Creative Writing supports MFA students through Aboriginal Graduate Fellowship bridge funding.